mishoo/UglifyJS/README.md

   in source map file.

 - `--source-map "root='<URL>'"` to pass the URL where the original files can be found.

+- `--source-map "names=false"` to omit symbol names if you want to reduce size of the source map file.

 - `--source-map "url='<URL>'"` to specify the URL where the source map can be found.
   Otherwise UglifyJS assumes HTTP `X-SourceMap` is being used and will omit the